FAO at the 2025 UNECE Regional Forum on Sustainable Development

 Launch of Regional Overview of Food Security and Nutrition in Europe and Central Asia 2024 report

-FAO and co-publishing partners will reveal the latest food security and nutrition trends for Europe and Central Asia and present the specific subtheme of the report ‘Managing water resources sustainable for improved food security and nutrition.’
-The hybrid event will feature a panel discussion with high-level representatives of the seven partners to highlight the main findings of the report followed by a Q&A session.
+FAO and co-publishing partners revealed the latest food security and nutrition trends for Europe and Central Asia and present the specific subtheme of the report ‘Managing water resources sustainable for improved food security and nutrition.’
+The hybrid event featured a panel discussion with high-level representatives of the seven partners to highlight the main findings of the report followed by a Q&A session.

 Under the central theme – water security – the report highlights the water sector’s connections to agriculture, food security, and nutrition.
 The publication focuses on more than just water scarcity, it unpacks and quantifies water security, including aspects such as drinking water, sanitation, hygiene, water availability, water use efficiency, quality, and governance.